LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 ### Q: What visitor information can LivePerson messaging track?

 **A:** Starting with our In-app Messaging SDK v3.1 (March 2018), brands can use LivePerson’s Monitoring API.
 This API allows brands to report events related to consumers actions in the brand’s app.
-These reporting events will feed into the campaigns to allow you to control messaging behaviors in the app directly from the LiveEngage UI.
+These reporting events will feed into the campaigns to allow you to control messaging behaviors in the app directly from the Conversational Cloud UI.

 ### Q: Can a consumer initiate a conversation if they have not been authenticated?